Friday, 25 July 2008

 HEY HO!
 IT’S OFF TO WORK WE GO…

-Vonny, the kids, Michelle and Sue got stuck into creating state of the art self build compost bins necessary to use in conjunction with our chosen dry toilet system; one which will produce the best compost for our hungry vegetables and flowers.
+Vonny, the kids, and got stuck into creating state of the art self build compost bins necessary to use in conjunction with our chosen dry toilet system; one which will produce the best compost for our hungry vegetables and flowers.
 Von can tell you more about this in her bit.
 But just to say we are learning loads in a really short time about all this stuff and have had fun chopping down Memosa trees to use to construct the huge compost bins.
 And boy was it a good feeling to finally finish it yesterday.
 First project completed to time (1 week) and to budget (about 10 euros for the balls of string).
 Next!

 This is probably the last post on our beloved Poop in Europe Tour blog.
 We have loved this.
 It's been a great way to document what we've done and where we've been so in the future we can always look back here and know how and why we got to where we did!
 We are setting up a new blog about our new adventures in Portugal.
 This is now at http://welovemoses.blogspot.com - of course.
 So for now, Ciao, ate logo, au revoir, merci, grazie, obrigado and above all thanks for all the fish.